Maker Breaker on Digraphs: Introduction

 In the games analysed below, Maker goes first, claiming an edge of $\vK_n$.
 Breaker then claims $b$ edges and so on, with Maker and Breaker taking one and $b$ edges respectively until there are no edges left to take.
 In addition, Maker and Breaker must claim disjoint sets of edges.
 Maker is aiming to construct a digraph with certain properties and Breaker is aiming to prevent this.
 The properties involved are monotone increasing and so there is a critical bias, $b_0$ say, such that if $b<b_0$ then Maker will win and if $b\geq b_0$ then Breaker will win.
 We will consider two properties here: strong connectivity and Hamiltonicity.
 We let $D_M,D_B$ denote the digraphs with vertex set $[n]$ and the edges taken by Maker, Breaker respectively.
 Maker wins the strong connectivity game if on termination $D_M$ is strongly connected.
 Maker wins the Hamiltonian game if on termination $D_M$ is Hamiltonian. \begin{theorem} Let $\e>0$ be arbitrarily small and $n\geq n_\e$ sufficiently large.
 Then Breaker wins the strong connectivity game if $b\geq \frac{(1+\e)n}{\log n}$ and Maker wins if $b\leq \frac{(1-\e)n}{\log n}$. \end{theorem} \begin{theorem} Let $\e>0$ be arbitrarily small and $n\geq n_\e$ sufficiently large.
 Then Breaker wins the Hamiltonian game if $b\geq \frac{(1+\e)n}{\log n}$.
-Furthermore, there exists an absolute constant $\b>0$ such that Maker wins if $b\leq \frac{\b n}{\log n}$. \end{theorem}
+Furthermore, there exists an absolute constant $\b>0$ such that Maker wins if $b\leq \frac{\b n}{\log n}$. \end{theorem} The structure of the paper is as follows: Section \ref{degree} deals with a game played on an {\em undirected} $n$-regular graph $G$.
+We show how Maker can exert some control over the minimum degree in the graph $G_M$ induced by Maker's edges and over the maximum degree in the graph $G_B$ induced by Breaker's edges.
+We apply the theorem in the context of the bipartite graph $K_{n,n}$ using the natural relationship between a digraph $D=(V,E)$ and the bipartite graph $\G=(V,V,A)$ where $\set{i,j}\in A$ if and only $(i,j)\in E$.

+Section \ref{BW1} verifies the Breaker win in the Strong Connectivity and Hamilton cycle games for sufficiently large $b$.
+Section \ref{MW1} verifies the Maker win in the Strong Connectivity game for $b$ not too large.